 Our studies followed standard methods for measuring Grip Force, Load Force, and Reported Perceived Weight during a Lifting Task.
 We briefly explain these measures here for readers who may not be familiar with them.
-Further details are given in the Methods as well as S1 File.
+Further details are given in the Methods as well as S1 Supplementary Methods.

 Lifting task: An experimental task in which the participant is asked to lift objects repeatedly along a similar trajectory [4,14,19].
 Tasks are designed to measure how motor control varies in response to sensory properties of the objects.

 Grip force: The summed magnitude of forces normal to the gripping surface in Newtons.
-This is the 'pinch in' used to make sure an object does not escape during the lift (Fig 1).
+This is the 'pinch in' used to make sure an object does not escape during the lift (Figure 1).
 The rate at which this is changing is a grip force rate measured in Newtons per second (N/s).
 The maximum of this during a trial is the peak grip force rate, also Newtons per second - a measure that reflects planning as it usually occurs well before the object lifts [4].
 A higher peak grip force rate indicates that the participant was prepared to lift a heavier object.
 This allows us to test if a new sensory skill can be used like naturalistic cues to anticipate the weight of objects and make appropriate motor planning adjustments.
-Load force: The summed magnitude of forces along the plane of the gripping surface.
-This is the 'pull up' used to lift an experimental to be a surface.